ibm-cloud-docs/cloud-object-storage/service-credentials.md

 ## Using service credentials for single-object/folder access
 {: #service-credentials-fgac}

 When a service credential is created, the underlying Service ID is granted a role on the entire instance of {{site.data.keyword.cos_short}}.
-If the intention that the credential be used to grant,  access to a subset of buckets and not the entire instance, this policy needs to be edited.
+If the intention that the credential be used to grant access to a subset of buckets and not the entire instance, this policy needs to be edited.
 See the [Assigning access to objects within a bucket using IAM access conditions](/docs/cloud-object-storage?topic=cloud-object-storage-fgac-iam-access-conditions) page for more details.

+## Using an API Key for accessing multiple instances
+{: #service-credentials-apikey}

+If the intention is to use the same API key for more than one {{site.data.keyword.cos_short}} instance, you can modify the access policy of the service ID to grant access.
+Each API key that is associated with a service ID inherits the policy that is assigned to the service ID.

+### Use the Service ID generated from an existing instance
+When you create a service credential for a particular instance, that credential has an API Key value.
+To use that same API Key with another {{site.data.keyword.cos_short}} instance, modify the access policy for the service id associated with that API Key to grant it access to the additional instance.

+### Generate a Service ID directly
+If you prefer to limit visibility of the API key after its creation, follow the steps in [Creating an API key for a service ID](/docs/account?topic=account-serviceidapikeys&interface=ui#create_service_key).
+As noted in that topic, make sure you copy or download the key at time of creation.
+Then, configure the access policies for the service ID to have access to one or more {{site.data.keyword.cos_short}} instances.

 ## API Key vs HMAC
 {: #service-credentials-iam-hmac}